GovTechSG/techpass-user-docs/docs/reset-security-verification-for-wog-account.md

 # Reset MFA for WOG account

 This article provides instructions on how users can reset their WOG MFA(Multi-Factor Authentication).
-The WOG profile is listed as SGGovt M365 on the authenticator app.
+The WOG profile is listed as SGGovt M365 on the Authenticator app.

 ## Audience

-Users who have a WOG profile, listed as SGGovt M365 on the authenticator app, may need to reset the MFA for the following reasons:
+Users who have a WOG profile, listed as SGGovt M365 on the Authenticator app, may need to reset the MFA for the following reasons:

 - Changed mobile phone.
 - Lost mobile phone.